saori-eth/hyperfy-community-docs/docs/intro.md

 Follow the [scripting guide](/docs/scripts.md) to get started adding interactivty to your Hyperfy world.

 ## Commands [#](/docs/commands.md)

 Give yourself priviledges with `/admin <admin-key>`.
 Additional commands can be found in [commands.md.](/docs/commands.md)

 ## API Reference [#](/docs/category/api)

 Information about Hyperfy's global API's can be found in the [reference directory](/docs/category/api).

 ## Example Scripts - [#](/docs/category/examples)

 Script examples to help you get started can be found in the [example directory](/docs/category/examples).

+## Exmaple Asset

+You can use the [hyperduck](https://hyperfy.how/model/hyperduck.glb) as an example asset to get started

 ## FAQ - [#](/docs/faq)